Stephen Espinoza

 Stephen Espinoza (born January 1, 1970) is an American sports and corporate executive.
-He is the president of Showtime Sports.
+He is the former president of Showtime Sports.

 Early life

 Espinoza is a native of El Paso, Texas and graduated from Coronado High School in 1988.
 He is of Mexican descent.

 Education

 Following his graduation from high school, Espinoza attended Stanford University, obtaining a B.A. in communication in 1992.
 He then went on to earn a J.D. from the UCLA School of Law in 1996.

 Career

 While still at UCLA, Espinoza began working for sports agent Leigh Steinberg.
 However, he switched career tracks and accepted a position at Greenberg Glusker in 1996 before eventually moving on to Ziffren Brittenham LLP in 2002.
 Both firms specialize in entertainment law.
 His clients included Vanessa Hudgens, Josh Gad, Snoop Dogg and Tyler Perry, as well as former NFL star Michael Strahan and MMA fighter Gina Carano.

 Introduction into boxing

 Through his work at Ziffren Brittenham LLP, Espinoza came to represent professional boxers Oscar De La Hoya and Mike Tyson.